 MSB: Access to adequate medical care and sanitation are certainly significant issues.
 Additionally, many women across the globe cannot legally own property or lack access to basic education.

-CS: There’s a lot of rhetoric about supporting whole communities by supporting women, as though they’re a conduit.
+CS: There’s a lot of rhetoric about supporting whole communities by supporting women’s charities, as though they’re a conduit.
 Can you explain that rationale?
 Do you agree with it?

-CS: How can folks start researching different organizations if they want to start getting involved?
+CS: How can folks start researching different charities that support women if they want to start getting involved?

 MSB: The best place to start is by checking out research and nonprofit ratings websites like GuideStar and Charity Navigator.
-Connect with a Morgan Stanley Financial Advisor to find more charitable giving opportunities that support women and girls.
+Connect with a Morgan Stanley Financial Advisor to find more charitable giving opportunities that support female focused charities.